Iximiel/aoc2025/README.md

 ## Puzzle 8

 Day 8 part 1 looks familiar to me (I may steal something like the "makewhole" functionality from PLUMED)

+I searched what a DSU is, and I sorta implemented one, then I implemented a proper one for the part 1 and succeed.